Esteem Building Techniques

 Now look in the mirror.
 Do you like what you see?
 Would you feel better about yourself if you were wearing a different style?
 What about your hairstyle”?
 Does it represent the way you would like to feel about you?
 Are you comfortable with your weight?
 These questions are designed to let you evaluate the relationship between your appearance and your self-acceptance.
 I attempted to ask the questions in a way that there was no assumed value in the answer.
 The bottom line here is that both our physical appearance and our choices of clothing and style play a very important role is our acceptance and love for ourselves.

 I have had mixed feelings in writing this section because I know that a lot of our usual choices and evaluations of our appearance is driven by our buying into the norms of our environment.
 In a business environment where the norm is tie and jacket, one might feel mighty less-than showing up in vacation clothes.
 Dressing appropriately for the environment, though, is the bare minimum.
-Let’s say that tie and jacket is the prescribed dress.
+Let’s say that a tie and jacket are the prescribed dress.
 The point of this section is that wearing ill-fitting, wrinkled, and poorly color matched tie, jacket and slacks will be a very different feel than a well-tailored, smart, well-fitting outfit.
 Both are societally acceptable, though only the latter promotes internal good feelings.

 There is an old, standard book called “Dress for Success.”
 Although the main thrust of that book is about dressing to influence others, I believe that what is really going on with those that follow the books dictates is that dressing up adds to self-esteem.
 This, in turn, automatically translates into the projection of certainty and confidence necessary for successful interactions with others.